Wavestorm Surfboards: 3 Reasons for the Tempest

 2) User Friendly.

 There is probably no satisfactory substitute for beginners than the Wavestorm.
-Soft tops have generally attracted beginners as they are
+Soft tops have generally attracted beginners as they are typically more forgiving than a hardboard, but still provide a lot of stability.

-typically more forgiving than a hardboard, but still provide a lot of stability.
-The problem that most foam boards have dealt with is taking on water.
-It seems like from the first ride they commence taking on water and every use after that adds a few pounds.
-I swear that my sister’s BZ weighed like fifty pounds before we finally got rid of it.
 Not only was it a struggle getting the water logged board down to the beach, but once in the waves, paddling around and surfing a foam board that heavy is frustrating work.
 The Wavestorm is way lighter and so far as I can tell doesn’t take on water, though I don’t suggest stabbing, slashing or puncturing the board in an effort to test this theory.

 3) Fun in all types of surf.